- About Us

 The debt that gets divided is generally that which you acquired as a couple.
 This includes:

-Overall, you can expect to remain responsible for half of all outstanding debt acquired during your marriage.
-Separate debts, such as personal credit cards, student loans, etc., will likely remain with the individual who acquired them.
+Any debt acquired during the marriage is marital debt subject to division.
+Separate debts, such as student loans, will likely remain with the individual who acquired them.

 All debts acquired during your marriage must be assigned to one spouse or another.
-The court does not allow for both spouses to continue to pay all debts equally.
-Instead, the debts are divided and given to one spouse or another.
 For example, you may be responsible for the credit card bill, while your ex-spouse is responsible for car payments.

 It’s important to note that just because your ex-spouse is responsible for a portion of the debt doesn’t mean that you’re not liable if they don’t pay.
 Credit card companies, for example, can come after you if your ex-spouse doesn’t make payments on a shared card.
 This is even true if the court decides that that particular debt is their responsibility.
 If the debt is under your name, you are still responsible if your ex-spouse fails to pay.